rekola/nanoclj/README.md

 - By default 32 bit integers are used, since 64 bit integers don't fit in the NaN boxing.
 - (cons 1 2) is allowed
 - List length has complexity of O(n)
+- Vectors support O(1) append, but update is O(n)
-- Macros use Scheme syntax
+- Macros and namespace definitions use TinyScheme syntax
 - Tail call optimization
 - sort is not stable and cannot throw on type mismatch
-- Namespace definition uses TinyScheme syntax
 - License is BSD 2-Clause License instead of EPL
 - No type inheritance
 - No 32 bit floating point numbers or small integers
 - (identical 'a 'a) ; => true
-- All primitives are, in effect, interned (e.g. doubles and 32 bit integers)
+- Primitives such as doubles and 32 bit integers are passed by value, and are in effect, interned
 - Strings are not interned (identical? "abc" "abc") ;=> false
-- Ratios use smallest possible integer type for numerator and denominator
+- Ratios use smallest suitable integer type for numerator and denominator
 - No chunked lazy sequences

 ## Differences to (Tiny)Scheme: